TuxInvader/focal-mainline-builder/README.md

 Eg: `-v ~/.gnupg:/root/keys` and specify `--btype=source`

 * Falvour: You can pass `--flavour=[generic|lowlatency]` if you want to limit the build to just one flavour.
-Default is unset, and we build both.
+Default is `none`, and we build both.

 * Exclude: You can pass `--exclude=[cloud-tools,udebs] to exclude one or more packages.
-The default is no exclusions.
+Default is `none`.